Box Office: 'Spider-Man: Into the Spider-Verse' Swings to $35 Million Debut, 'Mortal Engines' Sputters

-LOS ANGELES (Variety.com) - “Spider-Man: Into the Spider-Verse” is the new box office king, collecting a solid $35.4 million during its first three days of release.
+LOS ANGELES, Dec 16 (Variety.com) - “Spider-Man: Into the Spider-Verse” is the new box office king, collecting a solid $35.4 million during its first three days of release.

 That’s hardly the biggest opening for an animated film this year, but it does rank as the best start for a cartoon in the month of December.
 Illumination’s “Sing” previously held that title, debuting with $35 million in 2016.